kgajowy/react-bomber/README.md

 - [ ] background & misc graphics ?
 - [x] shake effect on bomb explosion
 - [x] think of some nice effect for collecting the bonus
+- [x] rain drops when catching bombs
-- [ ] rain drops when catching bombs
+- [ ] remove both rain drops and stars when opacity is 0
 - [ ] 10 levels
 - [ ] menu
 - [ ] fix: replace screenX with something more suitable